 Education and Experience

-Required: Associate degree, certification as a Medical Laboratory Technician [MLT(ASCP) or MLT(AMT)] or equivalent certification from a recognized credentialing agency, and a minimum of two (2) years of clinical laboratory experience, including toxicology; or Bachelor of Science degree in chemistry or biological sciences with a minimum of two (2) years of clinical laboratory experience, including toxicology.
+Minimum Requirements: Associate degree and certification as a Medical Laboratory Technician [MLT(ASCP) or MLT(AMT)] or equivalent certification from a recognized credentialing agency; OR Bachelor of Science degree in chemistry or biological sciences.

 Physical Demands and Work Environment

 The physical demands described here represent those an employee must meet to perform the essential functions of this job.
 The work environment characteristics described here represent those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 This position requires working in a laboratory environment.
 Potential exposure to communicable diseases, hazardous chemicals and potentially bio-hazardous specimens are controlled through standard safety precautions (e.g., gloves and fluid-resistant lab coats when necessary).
 This position may require contact (e.g., observation of specimen collection) with clients who may be uncooperative and/or disruptive and potentially violent, requiring the ability to assess, de-escalate and appropriately respond to unpredictable and potentially volatile and high risk situations.
 However, security is on the premises.
 Frequent contact occurs with other laboratory staff and other Court personnel, other agencies, criminal defendants and other clients.
 Occasional contact may occur with judges and probation officers regarding specimen collection and/or results.